gnustep/plugins-sessions-windowmaker/README.md

 - TopBar can be found here : https://github.com/BertrandDekoninck/TopBar.
 Its purpose it to have a persistant bar at the top of the screen when non-gnustep's apps have the focus.
 For now, TopBar is covered by GNUstep menus when a gnustep app has the focus.
 If you use a compositor (compton), you can enable the transparency of gnustep's menubar when using rik.theme and typing the following command in a terminal : 'defaults write NSGlobalDomain RikMenuBarTransparency 0.0'.
 But the widgets of TopBar will still be covered and unclickable when a gnustep app has the focus.
 This is a work-in-progress.
 I want to reduce the width of gnustep's menubar in order to leave the right side of TopBar clickable.

+Lastly, I wrote several app wrappers for non gnustep's apps.
+You can install them in any applications directory of GNUstep and relaunch GWorkspace.
+You will have to set the default app for each particular mimetype using GWorkspace tools inspector (use the #3 shortcut when an icon of the mimtype is selected).
+You can find these wrappers at https://github.com/BertrandDekoninck/RikIcons/tree/master/AppWrappers.

+Have fun with GNUstep !